 - Roll each piece into a barrel shape.

-- Coat the shaped korokke in plain flour, then egg batter, then a generous coating of panko breadcrumbs.
+- Once the oil is hot, coat the barrels in plain flour, then egg batter, then a generous coating of panko breadcrumbs.

 - Fry the korokke until crispy and golden.

-- Remove them from the oil, place them on a wire rack and then repeat steps 5- 8.
+- Remove them from the oil, place them on a wire rack and then repeat until all of the croquettes are fried.

-- While the final batch are cooking, mix 2 tbsp ketchup and 1 tbsp Worcestershire sauce to make your sauce.
+- While the final batch are cooking, mix 2 tbsp ketchup and 1 tbsp Worcestershire sauce to make your easy korokke sauce.

 - Serve and enjoy!